-Centris Residential Sales Statistics - April 2019 - Residential Sales in the Montreal CMA Increase for a 50th Consecutive Month in April
+Centris Residential Sales Statistics - May 2019 - Sales Intensify on the Outskirts of the Island of Montreal

-In total, 5,973 residential sales were concluded in April 2019, a significant increase of 11 per cent compared to April of last year.
-This was also the 50th consecutive monthly increase in sales.
+In total, 5,607 residential sales were concluded in May 2019, a 6 per cent increase compared to May of last year.
+This was also the 51st consecutive monthly increase in sales.

 Residential Statistics – Montreal CMA